 In The Good Herb: Recipes and Remedies from Nature, author Judith Benn Hurley suggests using the tea to poach peaches, a fantastic idea I am definitely going to try.

 I recently discovered that anise hyssop leaves make a wonderful addition to salads.
 Yesterday, I combined some sauteed greens with cherry tomatoes, cooked fava beans, and naturally smoked mozzarella.
-I drizzled on some extra virgin olive oil and aged balsamic vinegar, and then sprinkled it with chopped anise hyssop.
+I drizzled on some extra virgin olive oil and aged balsamic vinegar and then sprinkled it with chopped anise hyssop.
 Yum!

 According to Hurley, anise hyssop also has some notable medicinal uses: the Cheyenne and Chippewa used the flowers and leaves as a cold and cough remedy.
 In a month or two, I plan to dry the leaves and then preserve them in honey to have on hand for treating illness over the winter.
+My Garlic Honey Sore Throat Remedy has worked really well for me, so this could make a nice alternative.

-More Anise Hyssop Ideas:
+More Anise Hyssop Recipe Ideas